If you are looking to up your skincare game a derma roller is the perfect place to start.

 Helps to absorb products better

 As if derma rolling wasn’t brilliant enough already, it has the added bonus of helping your skin to absorb products more effectively.
 When you apply a serum or moisturiser after derma rolling, it sucks up those active ingredients and they get to work extra hard for you.
 Using products full of ingredients like hyaluronic acid or lots of antioxidants after rolling is great for your skin.
-Our fave is the Skinsmiths Hydration booster.
+Our fave is the Skinsmiths Ultimate Renewal Serum.
 However, it’s best to avoid anything with exfoliating ingredients like AHA’s, because if they get in those channels in your skin, you might end up saying “ouch”!

 Is Derma Rolling safe?

 Yes.
 When it comes to skin rejuvenation, controlled damage is the aim of the game.

 Many of the best skin treatments work this way, by stimulating your skin to do things it already does, but more effectively.
 The word ‘controlled’ is the operative word though.
 Derma rolling is a more advanced at-home treatment, but that doesn’t mean it’s complicated.
 Anyone can do it, there are just a few things to know to make sure you do it safely.